 So some of the positives of a 50cc moped; Price: You pay less when you get less.
 50cc mopeds are typically cheaper to buy, although not as much as you would hope.
 If you compare a brand new Vespa Primavera which comes in both engine sizes, the 50cc model is £3,199 whilst the 125cc version is £800 more expensive.
 Granted, neither are cheap, but you get the point...

 Honestly, in terms of other positives for 50cc mopeds, that’s pretty much all I could offer unless you fall into the category of people with pre-2001 driving licences as mentioned.
 The upside of going for a 125cc has so many reasons, so let’s explore why...

 Unless you are under 17, going for a 125cc really is worth considering;

-Speed; You don’t have to be a boy racer to appreciate speed, especially in urban environments, having a bit more power on the throttle is useful for getting out of sticky situations in traffic.
-Also ask anyone who has ridden up a slight inclination on 50cc moped and they will tell you you’re better of walking..
+Speed; You don’t have to be a boy racer to appreciate the speed, especially in urban environments, having a bit more power on the throttle is useful for getting out of sticky situations in traffic.
+Also, ask anyone who has ridden up a slight inclination on a 50cc moped and they will tell you you’re better of walking.

-Passengers: If you plan to take your A1 licence for example like I did, taking passengers on a 125cc scooter or motorbike is just about do-able.
-You’ll be slower, but you won’t ground to a holt..
+Passengers: If you plan to take your A1 licence for example like I did, taking passengers on a 125cc scooter or motorbike is just about doable.
+You’ll be slower, but you won’t ground to a halt..

-Style: The wide ranging styles of 125cc motorbikes and scooter you can get today is crazy.
-Anything from bikes which look like a Harley Davidson, to whizzy Honda CBR replicas of the MotoGP bikes.
-Checkout out our list of some of current favourite bikes you can ride on a CBT licence.
+Style: The wide-ranging styles of 125cc motorbikes and scooter you can get today is crazy.
+Anything from bikes that look like a Harley Davidson, to whizzy Honda CBR replicas of the MotoGP bikes.
+Checkout out our list of some of your current favourite bikes you can ride on a CBT licence.